- Technology can enable changes that lead to more engaged employees

 Several factors are likely driving the trend: Gallup, for instance, cites the low unemployment rate and higher turnover rates from people starting new jobs.

-ServiceNow’s 2018 survey of Chief Human Resources Officers suggests that improved employee experience may also play an important role.
+ServiceNow’s 2018 survey of Chief Human Resources Officers suggests that improved employee engagement may also play an important role.
 In recent years, many CHROs have experimented with new digital strategies, not just to keep people engaged but to nurture relationships with workers at every stage in their careers.

 Here’s how several companies that participated in the survey are trying to keep the engagement stats trending in the right direction.